-The EECBG program provides funds to units of local and state government, Indian tribes, and territories to develop and implement projects to improve energy efficiency and reduce energy use and fossil fuel emissions in their communities.
-This program is administered by the Office of Weatherization and Intergovernmental Programs (WIP) in the Office of Energy Efficiency and Renewable Energy (EERE) of the DOE.
-While this program was authorized in Title V, Subtitle E of the Energy Independence and Security Act of 2007 (PDF) (EISA) and signed into Public Law (PL 110-140) on December 19, 2007, it is being funded for the first time through ARRA.
+The EECBG program provided funds to units of local and state government, Indian tribes, and territories to develop and implement projects to improve energy efficiency and reduce energy use and fossil fuel emissions in their communities.
+This program was administered by the Office of Weatherization and Intergovernmental Programs (WIP) in the Office of Energy Efficiency and Renewable Energy (EERE) of the DOE.
+While this program was authorized in Title V, Subtitle E of the Energy Independence and Security Act of 2007 (PDF) (EISA) and signed into Public Law (PL 110-140) on December 19, 2007, it was funded for the first time through ARRA.

-The Program is modeled after the Community Development Block Grant program administered by the Department of Housing and Urban Development (HUD).
-It is intended to assist U.S. cities, counties, states, territories, and Indian tribes to develop, promote, implement, and manage energy efficiency and conservation projects and programs designed to:
+The Program was modeled after the Community Development Block Grant program administered by the Department of Housing and Urban Development (HUD).
+It was intended to assist U.S. cities, counties, states, territories, and Indian tribes to develop, promote, implement, and manage energy efficiency and conservation projects and programs designed to:

 - Reduce fossil fuel emissions;

 - Reduce the total energy use of the eligible entities;

 - Improve energy efficiency in the transportation, building, and other appropriate sectors; and